-Carbon neutrality of Scope 1, Scope 2 and Scope 3 emissions was achieved by Upwing Energy in accordance with PAS 2060 on December 6, 2024, for the period commencing September 1st, 2023 - August 31st, 2024.
-Upwing Energy is also committed to maintaining this achievement for the period of September 1, 2024- August 31, 2025.
+Carbon neutrality of Scope 1, Scope 2 and Scope 3 emissions was achieved by Upwing Energy in accordance with PAS 2060 on April 30, 2024 for the period commencing 1st September 2022-August 31st, 2023.
+Upwing Energy is also committed to maintain this achievement for the period of September 1, 2023 - August 31, 2024.

-PAS 2060: 2014 Other Party Response Validation Requirement Entity making declaration: Upwing Energy Individual responsible Kristen Frey Subject of PAS 2060 declaration: Scope 1, Scope 2, and Applicable Scope 3 GHG emissions including Fuel and Energy Related Activities, Purchased Goods & Services, Capital Goods, Upstream Transportation, Downstream Transportation, Business Travel, Employee Commute and Waste Disposal Activities Description of subject: Upwing Energy is a gas tech innovator and service company that exists to secure global energy needs in an economically and environmentally sustainable way.
+PAS 2060: 2014 Other Party Validation Requirement Response Entity making declaration: Upwing Energy Individual responsible Kristen Frey Subject of PAS 2060 declaration: Scope 1, Scope 2, and Applicable Scope 3 GHG emissions including Fuel and Energy Related Activities, Purchased Goods & Services, Capital Goods, Upstream Transportation, Downstream Transportation, Business Travel, Employee Commute and Waste Disposal Activities Description of subject: Upwing Energy is a gas tech innovator and service company that exists to secure global energy needs in an economically and environmentally sustainable way.
 The company provides a comprehensive responsible sourced natural gas production service enabled by subsurface compression.
 Rationale for selection of the subject: The scope and subject of this PAS 2060 includes all emissions based on the operational control principle defined in the WRI GHG Protocol- Corporate Standard.
-Boundaries of the subject The scope and subject of this PAS 2060 includes the Scope 1, 2, and 3 emissions of Upwing Energy's business operations What type of conformity assessment has been undertaken?
-OPV-3: Other party validation - unified Baseline period for PAS 2060: 2014 program: September 1, 2022 - August 30, 2023 Achievement period: September 1, 2023 - August 31, 2024 Commitment period September 1, 2024 - August 31, 2025 Standard for assessment of GHG emissions GHG Protocol Corporate Standard Justification of assessment method The methodology meets PAS 2060 requirements Baseline Carbon Footprint Results See section 4 Senior Representative Signature
+The scope and subject of this PAS 2060 includes the Scope 1, 2, and 3 Boundaries of the subject emissions of Upwing Energy's business operations What type of conformity assessment has been undertaken?
+OPV-3: Other party validation - unified Baseline period for PAS 2060: 2014 program: September 2019 - August 2020 Achievement period: September 1, 2022 - August 31, 2023 Commitment period September 1, 2023 - August 31, 2024 Standard for assessment of GHG emissions GHG Protocol Corporate Standard Justification of assessment method The methodology meets PAS 2060 requirements Baseline Carbon Footprint Results See Table 1 Senior Representative Signature Kristen Frey